paolacodes1/paolacodes1/README.md

 ## 🚀 What I'm Working On
 - **File Renaming Automation** – Building Python scripts to batch rename and organize files
 - **Crypto & Web3 Development** – Learning how to interact with blockchain data
-- **Freelance Automation Scripts** – Simplifying repetitive tasks with Python
+- **Automation Scripts** – Simplifying repetitive tasks with Python

 ## 🤝 Let's Connect!
 📩 Reach out for coding collabs or tech discussions!